Traditional EMT Program

 Fully Accredited

-NEMSA now trains at 13 different sites throughout Louisiana and Texas.
+NEMSA now trains at 15 different sites throughout Louisiana, Tennessee, and Texas.